-We will include a copy or your order and receipt with your items.
+We will include a copy of your order with your items.

 Orders are packaged reusing boxes from shop products.
 Zero waste items are packed in brown paper bags.

-We do our best to ensure that the website stock is up to date but if an item you ordered is not in stock, you will be notified and this item will be refunded.
+Our online stock is live and we do our best to ensure that it is up to date, but if an item you ordered is not in stock, you will be offered a substitute or this item will be refunded.

 When placing your order, you will have the option to select a time slot for collection.
 Please choose a convenient time for yourself and only collect your items within this timeframe.

 Time slots will be available with a minimum notice of 24 hours.